madneal/gshark/README.md

 ### Deployment

-For the deployment of frontend, it's suggested to install nginx.
-Place the gshark folder under `html`, modify the `nginx.conf` to reverse proxy the backend service.
+For the deployment, it's suggested to install nginx.
+Place the `dist` folder under `html`, modify the `nginx.conf` to reverse proxy the backend service.

 ```
 location /api/ {